kerryjiang/LogMaster4Net/README.md

 LogMaster4Net
 =============

 **LogMaster4Net** is a central log server which can receive log messages of your other applications and organize them as your demand.
 It can help you to manage your all applications log messages in a central place.
-So if you have lots of different applications running and most of them have their own logging, it project would be pretty useful for you.
+So if you have lots of different applications running and most of them have their own logging, it project will be pretty useful for you.

 **LogMaster4Net** is a UDP server and it is base on **SuperSocket**